Depending on year of study.

-This module builds upon Latin Language CX115 module and gives the opportunity to read continuous extracts from original authors.
-Students need to have a sound basis to enrol on the module: second year students will need to have completed the Latin Language module in a satisfactory manner, generally with at least 70% or with a decent showing in a placement test.
+This module builds upon Latin Language 1 (CX115/CX215/CX315) module and gives the opportunity to read continuous extracts from original authors.
+Students need to have a sound basis to enrol on the module: students coming from Latin 1 will need to have performed to a satisfactory level (TBC) overall on Latin 1.

-This module is also studied by first year undergraduates on the Classical Civilisation or Ancient History courses who have studied Latin at A level but did not achieve the A grade necessary for the module Latin Literary Texts.
+This module is also studied by first year undergraduates on the Classical Civilisation or Ancient History courses who have studied Latin at A level but did not achieve the grade necessary for the module Latin Literary Texts.
 Anyone else who is interested should discuss their position with the module tutor.
-A placement test may be required.

 You should expect to:

-- spend 2-3 hours between each class on independent study
+- spend at least 3 hours between each class on independent study

 - revise for exams over the Christmas and Easter vacations,